25 Adorable Animals That Mate for Life

 These birds, reptiles, and mammals are all monogamous.

-Another bird that's famously monogamous is the albatross.
+Yet another bird that's famously monogamous is the albatross.
 "These globe-trotters … mate for life and are incredibly faithful to their partners," birdwatcher Noah Strycker writes in The Thing with Feathers.
 "To see what real devotion is like, you need to spend some quality time with an albatross."

 Gibbons are a family of primates split up into 19 species.
 However, all 19 of these species have something in common: They mate for life.
 According to WWF, these small apes "pair up for life and form a family that stays together until the offspring grow up and leave home."
 It's almost like fully grown humans leaving home once they become self-sufficient adults!

 Barn owls are quite devoted creatures.
-According to the National Wildlife Refuge System in Willapa, Washington, once these cute creatures find their mate, they're set for life.
+According to the National Wildlife Refuge System in Willapa, Washington, once these cute birds find their mate, they're set for life.
 The female barn owl attends to the nest while the male "brings food to the female and chicks."
 Teamwork makes the dream work!

 Geese take their romantic partnerships very seriously.
 Take the Canada goose, for instance: According to Citizens for the Preservation of Wildlife, Inc. (CPW), this waterbird is so devoted to its mate that it will "put itself in danger" just to protect them.
 When one member of a mated pair is injured, the other will even guard them until they either recover or pass away.